microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 ..  _office online overview:
 ..  _overview:

-Integrating with Office Online
+Integrating with |wac|
 ==============================

 ..  include:: /_fragments/intended_isv.rst

-You can integrate with Office Online to enable your users to view and edit Excel, PowerPoint, and Word files directly in the browser.
+You can integrate with |wac| to enable your users to view and edit Excel, PowerPoint, and Word files directly in the browser.

-If you deliver a web-based experience that allows your users to store Office files or includes Office files as a key part of your solution, you now have the opportunity to integrate Office Online into your experience.
+If you deliver a web-based experience that allows your users to store Office files or includes Office files as a key part of your solution, you now have the opportunity to integrate |wac| into your experience.
 This integration works directly against files stored by you.
 Your users won't need a separate storage solution to view and edit Office files.

 ..  figure:: images/office_online_browser.*
-    :alt: A screenshot that shows a file viewed in Office Online.
+    :alt: A screenshot that shows a file viewed in Office.

-    Word file open for editing in Office Online
+    Word file open for editing in |wac|

 Viewing Office files